spacemeshos/smrepl/README.md

 1. Follow the instructions in the readme to build and run [go-spacemesh](https://github.com/spacemeshos/go-spacemesh) from source code.

-2. Build the CLI Wallet from this repository and run it:
+2. Build the wallet from this repository and run it:

 ```bash
 ./cli_wallet